AmboVent-1690-108/AmboVent/3-Software/Arduino/arduino_core/readme.md

 ## How to make the symbolic link to the core Arduino source code:

 **1) To create a symbolic link on Mac or Linux**, the command looks like this.
-This will create a symbolic link folder called "arduino" here:
+This will create a symbolic link folder called "arduino" right here:

     ln -s "/path/to/arduino_installation_folder" arduino